 Many library book sales will offer a special “preview sale” for members of Friends of the Library.
 Generally, membership is somewhere in the range of $7 to $25, and is required for access to the preview sale (less often, a library book sale will charge a flat fee to everyone for access to the preview sale.)

-The advantage this offers is as obvious as it is huge: You get access to the books before the general public.
+The advantage this offers is as obvious: You get access to the books before the general public.

 Anytime you see that a library book sale is having a preview sale, be there.

-Every big sale will have a certain percentage of people who will line up outside an hour or more early.
-I think this is pretty stupid.
-I recommend getting to most sales about 20 minutes early.
-That extra 40+ minutes simply doesn’t get you very much except in the door an extra 1 minute early.
+Every big library book sale will have a certain percentage of people who will line up outside an hour or more early.
+I think this is pretty unnecessary.
+I recommend getting to most sales about 20 to 30 minutes early.
+That extra 30+ minutes simply doesn’t get you very much except in the door an extra 1 minute early.
 This isn’t exactly a deal-breaking advantage.

-What’s even stupider however is getting there 10 minutes late.
+What’s even worse however is getting to the book sale10 minutes late.
 At that point, the room is usually so mobbed its difficult to navigate.
-And that’s 10 minutes of books being piled into the bags, bins, and wheelbarrows of your competition.
+And that’s 10 minutes of books being piled into the bags, bins, and wheelbarrows of your Amazon competition.

 So, you want to be there when the library book sale opens, but not one hour before, and not one second after.

-The person you don’t want to be is the bookseller who grabs everything that looks like it might have value, runs it to their book stash, and only when he’s done a scorched-earth treatment on the entire sale does he bunker down and start scanning.
+The Amazon seller you don’t want to be is one who grabs everything that looks like it might have value, runs it to their book stash, and only when he’s done a scorched-earth treatment on the entire book sale, bunkers down in the corner and starts scanning.
 The bookseller who does this is the lowest of all life forms.
-Don’t ever ever ever be that guy.
-Or girl.
+Don’t ever ever ever be that person.
+(This happens a lot).

 I have my time-honed opinions about what book categories have the most value.
-But everyone has their own opinions about this, so I won’t give you my complete list except to say I’m targeting textbooks, business, and DVDs first; hardcover fiction and children’s books last.
+But every Amazon seller has their own opinions about this, so I won’t give you my complete list.
+I’ll just say I’m targeting textbooks, business, and DVDs first; hardcover fiction and children’s books last.

-Don’t just start with whatever is closest to the door, or anywhere you find an open spot at a table.
-Get militant about targeting the sections where the money is.
+Don’t just start with whatever books are closest to the door, or anywhere you find an open spot at a table.
+Get militant about targeting the books sections where the money is.

-After you’ve scanned everything and bled the book sale dry, go back.
+After you’ve scanned everything and bled the library book sale dry, go back and do it again.

 Same applies at library book sales.
-Every time you think you’ve scanned everything and there is nothing of value left, it is only an illusion.
+Every time you think you’ve scanned every book and there is nothing of value left, it is only an illusion.
 You missed a lot, your ego just won’t let you admit it.
-I’ll always go back and force myself to do two things:

-- Go over sections I’ve convinced I’ve picked over to death.
+- Go over book sections I’ve convinced I’ve picked over to death.

-- Go over sections I’m convinced have no value (hardcover fiction, mass market paperbacks, etc).
+- Go over book sections I’m convinced have no value (hardcover fiction, mass market paperbacks, etc).

 I always find books I missed.